priyambanerjee89/recipient-field/README.md

 5. Add unit tests.

-6. Remove placeholder text once an email is entered.

-7. Fix linting.
+6. Fix linting.
 I added eslint but linting doesn't pass because of missing typings.

-8. JS is not as DRY as it could be.
+7. JS is not as DRY as it could be.
 There is repeated code that I could extract into methods.
 Same with CSS - could extract repeated css values like spacing and colors to css vars.
 All of the css is in one file - App.css - would break this up per component.

-9. Extract state logic from App.tsx to custom hook.
+8. Extract state logic from App.tsx to custom hook.

-10. Some dependencies listed in package.json should be devDependencies.
+9. Some dependencies listed in package.json should be devDependencies.